3QSDN/fileupload/README.md

     with the Header `X-AUTH-APIKEY` for authentication and in the body `FileName` and `FileFormat` in JSON

-2. Extract the upload location URI form the created File Entity from the `Location` Header of the `201` response
+2. Extract the Upload Location URI form the created File Entity from the `Location` Header of the `201` response

 3. PUT the File Content to that location in a whole file or in chunks.
 Chunked uploads are resumable.